argriffing/arbtkf91/README.md

 ------------

-Something like the usual autotools installation commands should work if you are lucky.
+Something like the usual autotools installation commands should work if you are lucky:

 ```shell
 $ ./configure CPPFLAGS='-I/path/to/include/flint'